surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

    - Area-Step
    - Scatter

-- **Points**  will display the the data by specifying the points on the chart.
+- **Points**  will display the data by specifying the points on the chart.

 - **Point style** will specify how the data points will appear on chart. below are the following options available.
   - Circle